 More complex, this lateral femoral cutaneous nerve may be involved in a double crush

 syndrome where there is often a subluxation in the upper lumbar spine, and the nerve is crushed in the groin giving symptoms on the lateral thigh only.
 Then it's called meralgia paresthetica.

 A syndrome simply means a collection of seemingly unrelated signs and symptoms.
 Buttock and low back pain are typical of maignes syndrome, but groin pain perhaps, lateral hip and thigh pain, anterior thigh pain may all be mimicked by this condition via the lateral femoral cutaneous nerve, though, as I said, this is not technically maignes syndrome.

 Other conditions often causing buttock pain and affecting this area are the piriformis syndrome, a small buttock muscle through or around which the sciatic nerve must negotiate its way to the leg.

-The side of the thigh is occupied by the iliotibial band syndrome, a long band of tissue stretching from the tensor fascia lata muscle to the side of the knee.
+The side of the thigh is also occupied by the iliotibial band syndrome, a long band of tissue stretching from the tensor fascia lata muscle to the side of the knee.

 Another condition is the femoro acetabular impingement syndrome which also can cause groin and side of the hip pain.
 It is characterised by stiffness in the hip, and may be found in young people.